Atmospheric, Earth, Marine, and Space Sciences Professor Career Video

 Speaking directly with professionals in the field is an invaluable way to gain real-world insights into the life of a professor.
 Informational interviews can help you:

-- Understand the Day-to-Day: Learn about the responsibilities and expectations of the role, including teaching, research, and administrative duties.
+- Understand the Day-to-Day: Learn about the role's responsibilities and expectations, including teaching, research, and administrative duties.

 - Gauge Job Satisfaction: Ask professors what they love most about their work and challenges, such as balancing research and teaching or securing funding.